 What does a typical day on the project look like?

-Between things like monsoons and a recent teacher's strike, there's no such thing as typical day.
-We hold a number of varied activities such as parental awareness sessions, school visits, teacher trainings, meetings with local government.
+Between things like monsoons and a recent teachers' strike, there's no such thing as typical day.
+We hold a number of varied activities such as parental awareness sessions, school visits, teacher trainings and meetings with the local government.

-In a typical month we spend ten days in the field visiting remote schools and staying at local teachers houses, conducting trainings such as child protection and parental awareness sessions on traditional harmful practices.
+In a typical month we spend 10 days in the field visiting remote schools and staying at local teacher's houses, conducting trainings such as child protection and parental awareness sessions on traditional harmful practices.

 One of the challenges has been accommodation.
 During activities like the child protection training, we could be staying in very remote locations with limited amenities.
 I’ve learnt to come prepared with my own essentials like mosquito nets, bed sheets, battery packs, and torches.